Rushdie says local government did not allow visit to Indian city

 Javed Shamim, joint commissioner of police in Kolkata, declined to comment.

-Rushdie said that he had been planning to participate in the International Kolkata Book Fair and had been asked by organizers to appear as a "surprise guest".
+Rushdie said that he had been planning to participate in the International Kolkata Book Fair and had been asked by organisers to appear as a "surprise guest".

 "If they now deny this, that is dishonest.
 They actually paid for my plane ticket," he said.

-Tridib Chatterjee, honorary general secretary of the Publishers and Booksellers Guild, which organizes the Kolkata Book Fair, said it had not invited Rushdie.
+Tridib Chatterjee, honorary general secretary of the Publishers and Booksellers Guild, which organises the Kolkata Book Fair, said it had not invited Rushdie.

 "He may be a great writer, but I am sorry to say that he is simply lying.
 We did not invite him," he told Reuters.